Rites of Passage for a Model Railway - 19: Buildings & Structures, Scratch-Built, Kits, Kit-Bashed or Ready-Made?

 Not forgetting, good luck with the model-making!

-Give your layout the 'country' look with structures illustrated in this book or similar - adapt, adopt - and bring an air of rural pace.
+revor Booth shows you how to give your layout the 'local' look with structures illustrated in this book or similar - adapt, adopt - and bring an air of rural pace.
 There were many differences between town and country, aside from the lush vegetation and presence of farm animals, mostly reflecting in the appearance of stations and ancillary buildings along the trackside - or over and under.

 Thoraldby buildings in glorious technicolor! - see the Thoraldby page in this series of Hub-page articles